From Scraps to Squares: Mother's Day Card

 Watch the Video Tutorial

 I filmed the alternate 'Coastal' themed version, focusing more on the process of building the squares and frames.
-I’ll link the video here once it’s live later this week.
+You can find that video <HERE>

 Using a Repeatable Layout (From My Scrap Guide)